 Timothy Flanigan, MD

-The Special Populations Core (SPC) promotes research among vulnerable and underserved populations in order to advance the study of opioid use disorder and overdose.
-The SPC supports the overall mission of the COBRE Center on Opioids and Overdose by building infrastructure to recruit and retain vulnerable and underserved individuals as participants in research studies; building capacity in the ethical conduct of research with vulnerable populations; and promoting research among populations most impacted by opioids and overdose.
-The SPC provides resources for junior investigators as they transition to research independence.
+The Community Engaged Research Core (CERC) promotes research among vulnerable and underserved populations in order to advance the study of opioid use disorder and overdose.
+The CERC supports the overall mission of the COBRE Center on Opioids and Overdose by building infrastructure to recruit and retain vulnerable and underserved individuals as participants in research studies; building capacity in the ethical conduct of research with vulnerable populations; and promoting research among populations most impacted by opioids and overdose.
+The CERC provides resources for junior investigators as they transition to research independence.

 - Promote and support best practices related to research study design to facilitate recruitment and retention of vulnerable and underserved populations as study participants in criminal justice or medical and treatment settings (i.e. prison/jail, emergency department, OTPs, perinatal care offices)

 - Promote and support ethical conduct of research among vulnerable populations

 - Support provided as part of this specific aim includes: support for regulatory and human subjects protections compliance; consultation for obtaining Certificates of Confidentiality; consultation on preparation of protocols for IRB and Office of Human Subjects Protections review, as required for research involving prisoners; and convening and administering data safety monitoring boards for COBRE-supported projects.